unixpickle/cubezapp/assets/scripts/view/app/times_list/testing.md

  * Scroll all the way down in the list to make sure all of the times are loaded.
  * Do another solve.
  * Scroll through the list again, doing the same steps as in "Loading and modification".
+ * Refresh the page.
+ * Do a few solves, then do the same steps as in "Loading modification".

 Deleting:
  * Delete the 99th solve and make sure nothing else is missing.